lexffe/discorder/doc/keybinds.md

 # Configuring keybinds

-If you wanna add/change/remove a keybind you do that in your keybinds-user.json file in either ~/.config/discorder for unix systems or %APPDATA%/discorder windows
+If you want to add/change/remove a keybind you can do that in your keybinds-user.json file in either ~/.config/discorder for unix systems or %APPDATA%/discorder windows

-There should also be a file called keybinds-default.json, changing this will have no effect as it's hardcoded into discorder, it's purpose is to show the defaults
+There should also be a file called keybinds-default.json, changing this will have no effect as it's hardcoded into discorder, it's purpose is to show the defaults as a reference

-For a full list of commands see commands, special keys are listed at the bottom
+For a full list of commands see commands.md, special keys are listed at the bottom

+NOTES: Some keys will trigger eachother, check out the bottom for a list of keys with the same keycodes, Some keys will also flat out not work such as the esc key (Reason is because discorder runs using termbox alt mode and not esc mode as input)

 ### Change a Keybind